Vidicon/ES6/adc/readme.md

 To verify our findings, we asked other groups for their results.
 They indicated their gp interrupt handler delay was also around 15 to 20 µs, and the ADC conversion taking between 450µs and 500µs too.

+## After testing
+We reverted the test changes, so the ADC code is clean and doesn't bother with GPIO functionality.
+The `printk` in the `gp_interrupt` was restored, so pressing the EINT0 button would show ADC conversion values again in the terminal.

 # Sources
 -------------------------------------------------------------------------------